valerybugakov/interview-answers/javascript/closures.md

   assigned to a variable, passed as an argument to a function, or returned as a function result.
 * a closure is a __stack frame__ which is allocated when a function starts its execution, and not freed after the function returns (as if a 'stack frame' were allocated on the heap rather than the stack!).

+Used in module pattern.
+Can be used for currying.